 Chris Proctor grew up in Orangeville, Ontario.
 He attended Brock University and graduated with an Honours Degree in Political Science and Environmental Policy.
 During this time he also began officiating junior hockey in his hometown.

-Noel Erickson is the General Manager of our Victoria, British Columbia location.
+Noel Erickson is the manager of our Okanagan Valley location.
 Noel was born and raised in Saskatoon where he gained a love for nature and environmental conservation.
 After graduating from the University of Saskatchewan with a degree in Environmental Science, Noel went on to receive his Red Seal in carpentry and opened a construction business in Kelowna, British Columbia.
 He spent the beginning of his career building net zero homes with the goal of environmental sustainability.

 Darryl Sangster is a Prairie guy at heart, who has lived in the Okanagan with his three daughters since 2015.
 Born in Yorkton, SK.
 Darryl grew up playing hockey and attended Notre Dame in Wilcox, SK. and settled in Saskatoon, SK. to build his professional career and raise his family.
 Having lived in Saskatchewan for close to 40 years, Darryl’s character and work ethic is that of a hard-working small-town guy.